 This basic relationship between railroads and the public was codified into federal law in the late 19th century and lasted until the end of the 1970s.
 America’s early railroads received vast grants of public land and other direct subsidies that turned them into local or regional monopolies.
 In return, American law treated them as quasi-public utilities, subject to strict price regulation and the principle known as “common carriage,” which prohibited them from turning away some customers or classes of business while favoring others.

-This led to railroads being heavily regulated, first by state railroad commissions in the 1870s and then, after 1887, by the Interstate Commerce Commission, the first federal regulatory agency.
-The I.C.C. came to wield enormous influence over industrial development by barring railroads from favoring one shipper, industry, city or region over another.
-The I.C.C. also compelled railroads to provide certain low-margin or even money-losing lines of busines, such as branch lines necessary to connect smaller cities and villages to the political and economic life of the nation.
-By controlling rates and terms of service, the I.C.C. also prevented price wars and other ruinous competition among railroads and gave them a legal vehicle to coordinate operating plans so that freight and passengers could travel efficiently across more than one railroad.
+This led to railroads being heavily regulated, first by state railroad commissions and then, after 1887, by the Interstate Commerce Commission, the first federal regulatory agency.
+The ICC came to wield enormous influence over industrial development by barring railroads from favoring one shipper, industry, city, or region over another.
+The agency also compelled railroads to provide certain low-margin or even money-losing lines of business, such as branch lines necessary to connect smaller cities and villages to the political and economic life of the nation.
+By controlling rates and terms of service, the ICC also prevented price wars and other ruinous competition among railroads and gave them a legal vehicle to coordinate operating plans so freight and passengers could travel efficiently across more than one railroad.

 This regulatory regime worked reasonably well until the mid-20th century.
-As a the political scientist Samuel Huntington would write in 1952, “During its sixty-five years of existence, the Commission developed an enviable reputation for honesty, impartiality and expertness.”
+As the political scientist Samuel Huntingtonwould write in 1952, “During its sixty-five years of existence the Commission developed an enviable reputation for honesty, impartiality and expertness.”
 But then it began falling apart.
-As advancing technology expanded transportation by automobile, truck, and air, policymakers should have adjusted transportation policy to take advantage of potential synergies.
+As advancing technology expanded transportation by automobile, truck, and air, policy makers should have adjusted transportation policy to take advantage of potential synergies.
 They could have encouraged, for example, combining trains and trucks to move long-haul freight, or trains and planes to reach out-of-the-way places.
 Instead, funding was lavished on highway and airport construction.

-A telling symbol of this imbalance is Washington’s monumental Union Station, built by a consortium railroads in the early 20th century.
-By the early 1960s, the railroads were paying property taxes on the station of $350,000 a year and an annual maintenance bill of more than $1 million, even as they lost money on passenger train service mandated by the I.C.C.
-Meanwhile, across the Potomac, airlines availed themselves of the federally owned and operated National Airport–built, expanded, and operated by a tangle of federal agencies that included the Civil Aeronautics Board, the Army Corp of Engineers, and even the National Park Service.
+A telling symbol of this imbalance is Washington’s monumental Union Station, built by a consortium of railroads in the beginning of the 20th century.
+By the early 1960s, the railroads were paying property taxes on the station of $350,000 a year and an annual maintenance bill of more than $1 million, even as they lost money on passenger train service mandated by the ICC.
+Meanwhile, across the Potomac, airlines availed themselves of the federally owned and operated National Airport—built, expanded, and operated by a tangle of federal agencies that included the Civil Aeronautics Board, the Army Corps of Engineers, and even the National Park Service.

 This imbalance led to massive railroad bankruptcies in the 1970s.
 Washington at that point might have nationalized the railroads, as nearly every other industrialized nation had done long before.
 Instead, it bailed out railroad stockholders by allowing railroads to shed public responsibilities such as operating passenger trains and branch lines, while allowing them to engage in a mad merger frenzy.